Overview

 Job Creation & New Mountain’s “Social Dashboard”

-Since 2008, New Mountain Capital has proactively published an annual Social Dashboard, which reports on key metrics within our private equity portfolio companies, including net job creation, total investment in R&D, capital expenditures, and employee salaries in comparison to U.S. median income.
+Since 2008, New Mountain Capital has proactively published an annual Social Dashboard, which reports on key metrics across our private equity portfolio companies, including net job creation, total investment in R&D, software and capital expenditures, and employee median income compared to the national average.

 above national individual median income2